FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

 # Learning Outcomes
 The following are the learning outcomes I need to accomplish in semester 3.

-## You design and build user-friendly, full-stack web applications.
+## You design and build user friendly, full stack web applications

-## You use software tooling and methodology that continuously monitors and improve the software quality during software development.
+## You use software tooling and methodology that continuously monitors and improve the software quality during software development

-## You design and implement a (semi)automated software release process that matches the needs of the project context.
+## You design and implement a (semi)automated software release process that matches the needs of the project context

-## You act in a professional manner during software development and learning.
+## You act in a professional manner during software development and learning